tayyabtahir143/Openshift-UPI-Installation/README.md

 ---

 ## ⏳ Bootstrap Completion
-Start the bootstrap VM and verify if it has got the ignition data?
+Start the bootstrap VM and verify if it has loaded the ignition data?

 ![starting bootstrap](Images/12.png)

-Run this command in bastian host installation directory:
+Run this command in Bastian host installation directory:
 ```bash
 openshift-install wait-for bootstrap-complete --dir ocp4 --log-level=info
 ```